tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US172_AddBankSavingsAccount.md

 The user to whom the account will be added.
 At the moment there is no business rule, limiting the number of Family Members linked to the same account.

+It is expected of a Savings Account to have a balance.
+At the moment, the Product Owner referred that defining the balance it would be a future feature regarding bank data importation.
+Having this in mind we decided to initialize all accounts with 0 as the initial balance.